MegaMech/DecompTools-vscode-extension/README.md

 ## Todo
 * Project directory has entire path then the other settings are just `src/` then in code we chain the two settings together.

+* Fix bug in `Find funcs with length` to not show empty folders.
+* Display how many funcs were found.
+* Onclick open file.

 ## Known Issues